realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 Virtual categories are used because many real interaction patterns remain useful before clean objecthood or deterministic lower-level mapping has been established.

+Objecthood still matters because some structures are robust enough to survive theory loss, scope change, and re-tracing.
+They remain rediscoverable because reality keeps forcing contact with them.

 The method is recursive:

 - identify the infinity